-What is a double-major?
+What is a double major?

 Students pursuing a double major will complete two sets of degree requirements, and earn one bachelor’s degree when finished.
 This means students can pursue two fields of study.
 Some students use double major in related fields that support each other–like Business and Finance.
-Other students have two differing fields of interest that they want to pursue–like Psychology and Literature.
+Other students have two different fields of interest that they want to pursue–like Psychology and Literature.

 Why double major?